 Medicinal use of Sandal

 Sandalwood contain few chemicals (such as sesquiterpenols, sesquiterpenes) which have anti-inflammatory, sedative and immune supportive properties.
-For the medicinal purpose the heartwood and essential oil of tree is used.
+For the medicinal purpose the heartwood and essential oil of the tree is used.

 - In the case of Gonorrhoea, Sandalwood powder is given with cow’s milk.

 - For diarrhea, dysentery the infusion of wood powder is used as astringent.

 - For excessive thirst, sandal powder is taken with coconut water.

 The dose of wood in powder form for internal administration, as given in Ayurvedic Pharmacopeia of India is 3-6 grams.

 Sandal oil is extracted from the heartwood and roots of Sandal tree by steam distillation.
 The bark and outer wood (sapwood) does not contain oil.
 For extraction of oil sandal tree should be at least thirty year old.
 To extract the oil, tree is uprooted and cut.
 The roots and heartwood are steam distilled.
 For steam distillation, the fine powder of heartwood and roots are put in a chamber and steam is allowed to flow.
 Steam bursts the essential oil containing sac of the plant material.
 This oil is carried by the steam out of the chamber and into a chilled condenser, where the steam once again becomes water and oil is separated.
-Sandal oil is pale yellow to clear in colour.
+Sandal oil is pale yellow to clear in color.
 It is a very expensive oil and used in perfumery, cosmetics, aromatherapy and pharmaceutical industry.
 The oil is also applied topically to treat dryness, eczema and as anti-aging.

 Using Sandal for Skin

 Sandal or Chandan is a very well-known natural product with a sweet aroma.
 It has cooling effect on mind and body.
 Its sweet odour calms the mind.
 There are numerous therapeutic uses of it, both internally and externally.
 Sandal is especially good for the skin as it possess inflammation reducing, insect killing, oil reducing and skin healing properties.